A little bit about us...

 Finally, RE is an integral part of our curriculum and there are regular opportunities for children to develop their understanding and ask questions in a safe and supportive environment.
 Children are encouraged to value the awe and wonder of the world, respect the views and opinions of others and see how the word of God can help them in their thoughts and daily lives.

-On Monday we did Forest School with Mrs Jennings leading the way!
+We did Forest School with Mrs Jennings leading the way!
 As part of our learning, we used drills and secateurs to make mini-Christmas trees and we helped to move some wood chip onto the paths.

-On Tuesday afternoon we went to the Palace Theatre to see Cinderella.
+We went to the Palace Theatre to see Cinderella.
 Oh no you didn't!
 Oh yes we did!

-On Wednesday we learned how to re-cycle paper by being snowflake engineers.
+We learned how to re-cycle paper by being snowflake engineers.
 Perhaps you could re-cycle your Christmas wrapping paper ?

 Tigers have been investigating 'Light and Shadows' in the their science lessons.
 Can you direct the beam of light using the mirrors in this interactive games?